 The Group believes that the career growth and development of employees determines our future prospect.
-The Group endeavors to provide a diverse range of training and development programmes to foster a culture of continuous learning within the Group as a response to today's changing business environment.
-Trainings are classified into internal training and external training.
-Internal training involves on-the-job training, while external training comes in the form of external courses and seminars.
-The Group requires all licensed employees to undertake a minimum of 5 continuous professional training hours per calendar year for each regulated activity.
-Also, education allowance and tuition reimbursement are available for employees as an encouragement to advance their career.
+As a reaction to today's changing business environment, the Group strives to deliver training and development programmes in a variety of areas, such as regulation compliance, latest derivatives market development, and equity index futures and options to foster a culture of continuous learning within the Group.
+Internal training and external training are the two types of training.
+Internal training involves on-the-job training, while external training takes the form of external courses and seminars in order to consolidate their knowledge in discharging duties.
+For each regulated activity, the Group requires all licensed representatives and responsible officers to complete a minimum of 5 hours and 6 hours of continuing professional training per calendar year respectively.
+Also, employees might also receive an education allowance and tuition reimbursement to help them to advance their careers.
 Data of employee training of the Group during the Year are as follows: